Hala-INTJ/Final_Project/README.md

         * unexpected negative values
         * complex and long column headers

         The ETL process was implemented using Jupyter notebooks, and with common, reusable functions collected in a separate Python script (ETL.py)[].
-A Jupyter notebook was created for each Excel file, whare are found in (ETL Folder)[].
+A Jupyter notebook was created for each Excel file, whare are found in [ETL Folder](https://github.com/Hala-INTJ/Final_Project/tree/main/ETL).
 The process for each file involved the following steps:
         - Load the data into a DataFrame from Excel
         - Remove Text and replace with NaN
         - Remove less than sign, and replace with 1/2 the original value (<x becomes x/2)